enso-org/enso/docs/distribution/launcher.md

 ### Downloading Enso Releases
 The releases are discovered and downloaded using the [GitHub API](https://docs.github.com/en/rest/reference/repos#releases).
-As described in [Release Policy](./release-policy.md#github-releases), each release contains a Manifest file that is downloaded first.
+As described in the [Release Policy](./release-policy.md#github-releases), each release contains a Manifest file that is downloaded first.
 It specifies if this Enso version can be used with the current launcher or an upgrade is needed, as described in
 [Minimal Required Launcher Version](#minimal-required-launcher-version).
 If the version is correct, the binary file containing the Enso components distribution